Hollypie/Hollypie/README.md

 - Associate of Applied Science in Software Development
 - Certificate in Web Development
 - Certificate in Web & Computer Programming
+- Certificate in Software Development

 **Utah Valley University**
 Associate of Applied Science, Multimedia Communication Technology (2000)